 There shall be a Senate of the University which shall consist of:

-- The membership of the Senate shall be as prescribed in Clause 20 of the Charter and these shall be as follows:
+- Maasai Mara University Senate membership, shall be as prescribed in Clause 20 of the Charter and these shall be as follows:

 - Vice Chancellor who shall be the Chairperson